kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies.md

         - x-ext-authz
 ```

-This configuration allows access to the `/get` path of the `user-service` service.
-Based on this APIRule, a `CUSTOM` Istio AuthorizationPolicy is created with the `ext-auth-provider` provider, securing access.

 ### Securing an Endpoint with **extAuth** and JWT Restrictions

+This configuration allows access to the `/get` path of the `user-service` service, as in the example in the previous section.
+The access is further restricted by the JWT configuration, specified in the `restrictions` field.

 ```yaml
 apiVersion: gateway.kyma-project.io/v2alpha1